stallione/sevt-fall-fy20/README.md

 ## Logging In

 * Open your Cisco Anyconnect Client
+	* Connect to vpn.reqdemo.com
+	* Select "reqlab-admin" as the domain
-	* Connect to vpn.reqdemo.com (your vpn may drop and reconnect after 1 minute.
+	(your vpn may drop and reconnect after 1 minute.
 This is normal)
 	![anyconnect](images/anyconnect.jpg)

 * For MAC users running Catalina.
 Mac Security Policies have been enhanced.
 See below: https://support.apple.com/en-us/HT210176